tanayjha/Document-Assistant/README.md

 ```

 ### Query Engine and Local LLM
-Once the index is built, a query engine is instantiated using a locally running LLM via the Ollama interface:
+Once the index is built, a chat engine is instantiated using a locally running LLM via the Ollama interface:

 ```
 llm = Ollama(model="llama3.2", request_timeout=120.0)
-query_engine = index.as_query_engine(
+st.session_state["query_engine"] = index.as_chat_engine(
     llm=llm,
-    similarity_top_k=3,
-    streaming=False,
+    memory=st.session_state["memory_buffer"],
+    system_prompt="You are a helpful assistant that answers questions based on uploaded documents.", chat_mode="context",
+    similarity_top_k=5
 )
 ```

-This engine performs similarity-based retrieval of document chunks and generates responses using the LLM.
-A user-defined function process_question() handles interaction with the engine and returns the generated text.
+This engine performs similarity-based retrieval of document chunks, maintains conversation history through a memory buffer, and generates responses using the LLM.
+The chat engine's `.chat()` method handles interaction and returns response objects containing the generated text and source nodes.

 ### Chat Interaction and State Management
-The chatbot interface maintains conversational context using st.session_state["messages"].
+The chatbot interface maintains conversational context using st.session_state["messages"] and a ChatMemoryBuffer.
 Each user prompt and assistant response is rendered with role-based avatars and added to the persistent session:

 ```
-if prompt := st.chat_input("Enter a prompt here...", key="chat_input"):
+user_input = st.chat_input("Ask something about your documents...", key="chat_input")

+if user_input:
+    st.session_state["pending_prompt"] = user_input

+if "pending_prompt" in st.session_state:
+    prompt = st.session_state["pending_prompt"]
     st.session_state["messages"].append({"role": "user", "content": prompt})

-    ...
-    response = process_question(st.session_state["query_engine"], prompt)
+    response = st.session_state["query_engine"].chat(prompt)
-    st.session_state["messages"].append({"role": "assistant", "content": response})
+    st.session_state["messages"].append({"role": "assistant", "content": response.response})

+    del st.session_state["pending_prompt"]
 ```

-The interface checks if any documents are uploaded before answering queries and warns the user if not.
+The interface displays response time metrics and shows source document excerpts in an expandable section.
+A download button allows users to export the entire chat history.

 ### Optimizations and Usability Features
-Zoom Control: A slider allows dynamic resizing of rendered PDF page images.
+* Zoom Control: A slider allows dynamic resizing of rendered PDF page images (100-1000px).
-Session Optimization: Uploaded files are tracked with a files_processed set to avoid reindexing.
+* Session Optimization: Uploaded files are tracked with a files_processed set to avoid reindexing.
-Error Handling: Indexing exceptions are caught and reported via st.error.
+* Error Handling: Indexing exceptions are caught and reported via st.error.
+* Response Metrics: Each response displays the processing time in seconds.
+* Source Attribution: An expandable section shows document excerpts that contributed to each answer.
+* Chat Export: Users can download the complete conversation history as a text file.
+* Tab-Based Interface: Separate tabs for chat and document viewing improve organization.
+* Multi-Column PDF Display: PDF pages are displayed in a 3-column grid for efficient viewing.

 ## Results and Evaluations